What are dryer balls? Do dryer balls really work?

 Svein has written his own review, dryer balls save no energy, on his blog, which is called The Urge for Less Energy Use.

-If you have comments about this page please contact us.
-We are happy to post comments we feel will be helpful to other site visitors.
-Don't forget that people being happy with their dryer balls doesn't mean they actually save energy.
-I used a plastic laundry disk for over a year and swore by it - a teaspoon of detergent was all I needed, although our laundry did come out a bit grey.
-Turns out you can get exactly the same result with a teaspoon of detergent without the overpriced laundry disks!
+If you have an experience with dryer balls, please comment on this page.
+Don’t forget that people being happy with their dryer balls doesn’t mean they actually save energy.
+I used a plastic laundry disk for over a year and swore by it – a teaspoon of detergent was all I needed, although our laundry did come out a bit grey.
+Turns out you can get exactly the same grey result with a teaspoon of detergent without the overpriced laundry disks!
 It would be great to hear from others who have actually measured the effectiveness (or lack thereof) of their dryer balls.